Skip to Content

 Road trip across the Florida Keys to Key West | A Gay Couple on the road

-Wake up to the crowing of free-range roosters, eat key lime pie for breakfast, sunbathe naked by the pool at the world’s best gay resort, snorkel the world’s third-largest tropical coral reef, and watch the sunset over the Gulf of Mexico.
+Waking up to the crowing of free-range roosters, eating key lime pie for breakfast, sunbathing naked by the pool at the world’s best gay resort, snorkeling the world’s third-largest tropical coral reef, and watching the sunset over the Gulf of Mexico.
 The Florida Keys archipelago is considered one of the most fantastic, LGBTQ+, and gay-friendly destinations in the USA.
 As an openly gay couple traveling, we spent ten days on the islands and in Key West.
 As well as hitting the gay bars and drag shows in Key West, we also enjoyed parasailing, snorkeling, and kayaking as part of a visit to this water sports and seafood paradise.

 paid collaboration with the Official Florida Keys Tourism Council –